 M.A.
-Human Development: Social Change Concentration
+Human Development: Social Change Specialization

 Master’s candidates in this M.A.
 Human Development degree program will be immersed in coursework that prepares them to create large-scale social change.
 Students will learn how to collaboratively design and implement change by making processes more participatory.
 Story-telling, dreaming, the arts, grant-writing, action research, the use of budgets and timelines, and autonomous community building are among the methods and mediums employed.